 However the problem is with Google, their ranking algo IMHO places too much of a bias on domain trust and authority.

 And I agree with Michael.
-For much of my internet marketing career, I have syndicated full articles to various article directories in order to expand the reach of my content while also using it as “SEO fuel” to get backlinks to my websites.
+For much of my internet marketing career, I have syndicated full articles to various article directories in order to expand the reach of my content while also using it as “SEO fuel” to get white hat backlinks to my websites.
 According to Google, as long as your syndicated versions contain a backlink to your original, this will help your case when Google decides which piece is the original.
 Here’s proof:

 First, a video featuring Matt Cutts, a well-known blogger and former search engine algorithm engineer for Google: